kaapstorm/pregnant_justice/src/01_morning_after.rst

 He decided to get up.
 Maybe he'd find Gwinny in the livingroom.
 As he sat up he felt a deep ache in his stomach.
-He looked down, lifted his pyjama shirt, and there, about two inches south west of his belly button, was an inch an a half of surgical stitches!
+He looked down, lifted his pajama shirt, and there, about two inches south west of his belly button, was an inch an a half of surgical stitches!
 What.
 The fuck?!

 "Gwin!" he called, as he got to his feet, and walked down the passage into the livingroom.
 "Gwin!"

-She was sitting on the sofa, still in her pyjamas, cradling a mug of coffee and looking at something on her iPad.
+She was sitting on the sofa, still in her pajamas, cradling a mug of coffee and looking at something on her iPad.
 "Gwin.
 Why do I have stitches on my belly?!"

 "What?!" said Gwin.

 "I have stitches on my belly!
-Look," Herman said, lifting his pyjama shirt.
+Look," Herman said, lifting his pajama shirt.
 "What the fuck happened last night?
 I can't remember anything after about 10 or 11."